Neil Redfearn - Player Profile

 It was the then Bradford City manager Paul Jewell who sold Neil to the Blues for £112,500 on 17th March 2000.

 Initially he was a huge success and became a crowd favourite following his knack of scoring from set pieces.
-He made his Latics debut on 18th March 2000 at the JJB Stadium as the Blues beat Bury 1-0.

 He added much needed strength to the midfield and Darren Sheridan certainly performed better with his ex Barnsley team mate in the side.